-Transcranial magnetic stimulation (TMS) is an indirect, non-invasive means of stimulating the human brain.
-In the procedure, an electromagnetic coil, placed against a subject’s head, is used to generate a strong magnetic field that passes through the scalp and into the individual's targeted brain region in order to induce action potentials.
+Transcranial magnetic stimulation (TMS) is an indirect, non-invasive method of stimulating the human brain.
+It involves placing an electromagnetic coil against the subject's head to generate a powerful magnetic field.
+This magnetic field passes through the scalp and targets specific regions of the brain, triggering action potentials.

 Applications of TMS